nic-avant/agentic-starter-kit/README.md

 that includes the basic structure and documentation required for a successful project.

-There are a few TODOs in `instructions/design` for you to fill out depending on what your project needs.
-Also feel free to edit any of the other documentation to better fit your project.
+## How To

+See [User Instructions](./USER_INSTRUCTIONS.md) for how to get started

-Once you are satisfied with the structure and content of `agent/` you can remove this README to replace it with one relevant to your project.
+Once you are satisfied with the structure and content of `agent/` you can remove this README and ask the model to generate a new one for your project.

 Happy prompting!